jon32446/hash_dir/README.md

 ### Optimizing Worker Count

-The default worker count is set to `min(32, CPU_count)`, which works well for SSD-based systems.
+The default worker count is set to the number of CPU cores, up to a maximum of 32, which works well for SSD-based systems.
 However:

 - If you're running on an HDD, try reducing the worker count to 1 using the `-w` option
 - If you're running on a high-core-count server with SSDs, the default should work well